-Second-year university students usually try to do work experience with us, this gives them a better idea of what sports biomechanics and/or performance analysis entails.
+Third-year university students (second-year for sports engineering students) usually try to do work experience with us, this gives them a better idea of what sports biomechanics, performance analysis and skill acquisition entails.

 Every year, we offer scholarships to science graduates who show an aptitude for sports biomechanics; they spend a year with us learning all about AIS Movement Science and working with elite athletes.
 These positions are open only to Australian citizens and are advertised every year around August/September.
 They are advertised on the ASC Jobs website and in The Australian newspaper.
 Applications cannot be received for these until the new advertisement and new application forms are listed on the website.